 All full-time and part-time faculty members wish to be accessible to students.
 The faculty would appreciate scheduled appointments whenever possible.
-During the fall, 2020 semester all meetings will be conducted via ZOOM.
-The student should contact the faculty member by email to schedule an appointment.
 All faculty office hours are posted on syllabi, all department bulletin boards, the departmental office at 457 McGurrin Hall, and on individual faculty doors.